 4. Significance: Explain why this project is important, including how you hope to offer an original contribution to addressing the problem being studied.

 5. Literature Review: Provide a short literature review of at least 10 published scholarly works addressing this topic.
 Explain what each of these scholars have accomplished in addressing this topic to date, and how their work relates to your own proposed thesis.

 6. Methodology: Explain how you will approach your study.

-The table that follows contains information about whether or not HCOL 101 is required or recommended by the colleges and schools in 2010-2011.
+The table that follows contains information about whether or not HCOL 101 is required or recommended by the colleges and schools.
 (Even in cases where the course is recommended, the units have made it clear that the course is strongly recommended.)
 The table also indicates which semester of the junior year each college would prefer their students to take the course, as well as whether students will sign up to take the course for 0 or 1 credit.
 Please note that, with the exception of the College of Nursing and Health Sciences, all the colleges are able to exercise some flexibility in the matter of which semester students should take the course.
 And certainly students planning to study abroad for a semester of their Junior year should take the course in the semester they are at UVM, regardless of the recommendation noted on the table.
 (NOTE: students planning to study abroad for the entire Junior year should let Patty Redmond know ASAP so that the HCOL can make appropriate arrangements for communicating the information necessary for the thesis proposal process.)

 Any questions about HCOL 101 should be directed to either Patty Redmond or Lisa Schnell in the Honors College.